-The Governors at each school are responsible for setting general policy, adopting an annual plan and budget.
-Trustees are responsible for ratifying the decisions made by the Academy Governing body regarding general policy, adoption of annual budget plans.
-Trustees monitor the Academy use of budgets and make major decisions about the direction of the Academy, capital expenditure and senior staff appointments.
+The Governors at each school are responsible for setting general policy, recruiting support staff, teachers and adopting an annual plan.
+Directors are responsible for ratifying the decisions made by an Academy Governing body.
+Directors monitor the academy use of budgets and make major decisions about the direction of the Academy, the performance of schools, capital expenditure and senior staff appointments.

 The Senior Leadership Team is determined at local level.
-These managers control each Academy at an executive level implementing the policies laid down by the Trustees and Governors and reporting back to them.
+These managers control each academy at an executive level implementing the policies laid down by the Directors and Governors and reporting back to them.
 As a group each Senior Leadership Team are responsible for the authorisation of spending up to a level delegated to them within agreed budgets and the appointment of staff, although appointment boards for teaching posts always contain a Governor.
 Some spending control is devolved to members of the Middle Management Team, with limits above which a member of the Senior Leadership Team must countersign.

-The Middle Management Team includes Curriculum Area Leaders.
+The Middle Management Team includes curriculum area leaders.
 Along with the Senior Management Team these managers are responsible for the day to day operation of the Academies, in particular the design of the curriculum, provision for pupils, organising the support staff, facilities and professional development.